Occupational Health Services – Optima Health

 Our OH Team consists of:

-A review of the medical information of all new employees ensures that the University is meeting its obligations under health and safety and disability legislation.
-It is important to ensure that perspective employees are not placed in situations where a pre-existing medical condition could be aggravated by their required work activities within their new role.
-The University must be equally vigilant in ensuring that all possible measures are taken to ensure that the health and safety of all employees is not put at risk.
+Optima Health email the University's pre-employment health questionnaire to all new employees on the same date as their contract of employment is issued.
+A review of the medical information of all new employees ensures that the University is meeting its obligations under health and safety and equality act legislation.
+It is important to ensure that prospective employees are not placed in situations where a pre-existing medical condition could be aggravated by their required work activities within their new role.

 Online Management Referral Process